Riviera MRT/LRT station: Punggol LRT line

-Cross Island line interchange
+Cross Island Line interchange

-On 10 March 2020, Riviera station was announced to interchange with the Cross Island line (CRL).
+On 10 March 2020, Riviera station was announced to interchange with the Cross Island Line (CRL).
 The 7.3 km CRL Punggol extension, consisting of four stations between the Pasir Ris and Punggol, was expected to be completed in 2031.
-However, the restrictions imposed on construction works due to the COVID-19 pandemic has led to delays and the dates were pushed by one year to 2032.
+However, the restrictions imposed on construction works due to the COVID-19 pandemic have led to delays and the dates were pushed by one year to 2032.

 The contract for the design and construction of Riviera CRL Station was awarded to a joint venture between Taisei Corporation and China State Construction Engineering Corporation Limited Singapore Branch on 30 September 2022.
 The S$1.1 billion (US$ billion) project involves the construction of 4.3 km of bored tunnels.
 Construction will start in 2023 with an expected completion date of 2032.
+On 10 October 2023, the LTA held a groundbreaking ceremony at this station to mark the beginning of CRL Punggol extension construction.
+Bachy Soletanche Singapore is involved in foundation works for Riviera Station, which includes the installation of Earth Retaining and Stabilising Structures (ERSS) such as diaphragm walls, cross walls, and barrette piles.